geological-survey-of-queensland/borehole-database/README.md

 While the borehole entity is generalised, datasets can be specialised for particular commodity groups and purposes.

-### Objectives of the borehole database
+### Objectives of the Borehole Database

  1. Queensland Government knows the location, attributes and status of all boreholes in Queensland.
  2. The database helps government to perform custodianship of the borehole as an asset throughout its lifecycle.
  3. The database is a single, trusted system of record for all boreholes in Queensland.
  4. The database is integrated with data input mechanisms, data consumers, and data display systems.
- 5. The database leverages schema-on-read instead of schema-on-write to be able to store all borehole data variations.
+ 5. The database leverages schema-on-read (instead of schema-on-write) to be able to store all borehole data variations.

 ### What the borehole database is not
 The borehole database is not a borehole data management system.
 There are multiple commercial systems that meet the extended data requirements of specific industries.